MikeMaximus/gbm/GBM/readme.txt

 - Visit https://github.com/MikeMaximus/gbm/discussions/209 for details on the GUI overhaul currently in progress.
 	- Overhaul of the Main Window interface
 	- Overhaul of the Game Manager interface
+- Added the option to detect games using a window title (instead of executable name)
+	- This adds another option for detecting games that all run from the same executable.
+Such as emulated games, browser games, or cloud service games.
+	- In addition to the process ending, GBM will also end monitoring when the window title no longer matches the game configuration.
 - "Search" on the Main Window and Game Manager now supports searching by tag.
 - AbsolutePath is now a calculated field and no longer stored.
 	- This is a bigger change than it seems, but I feel it was worth it.
 It never should have been stored and this will clean up some issues and prepare for future updates.